TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

   \right).
 $$

-From this we can read off all least squares solutions.
+From this we can read off all least-squares solutions.
 They are given by

 $$
    \hat{\vect{x}} = \hat{\vect{x}}_0 + \vect{x}_H = \left(\begin{array}{c}  3 \\ -1 \\ 0 \end{array}\right) + c\left(\begin{array}{c}  1 \\ -1 \\ -1 \end{array}\right), \,\, c \in \R.